GabrielGomide/Platformer-Shooter/README.md

 ## Episode 01

-The player is a red square moving around a black and white map with collision detection.
+The player is a red square moving around a black and white map with collision detection and gravity.

+## Episode 02

+Added textures, background image and player image.